Babies Have About 100 More Bones Than Adults - The Mystery of Disappearing Bones

 Takeaway

-Babies have about 100 more bones than adults because structures like the skull are divided into multiple plates to allow passage through the birth canal.
+Babies have about 100 more bones than an adult because structures like the skull are divided into multiple plates to allow passage through the birth canal.
 As a child grows, these plates fuse, eventually settling at 206 bones.
 This fusion process takes a full 25 years to complete.
-Bones are not static and unchanging - they are living tissue that is constantly being rebuilt throughout your life.
+Bones are not static and unchanging: they are living tissue that is constantly being rebuilt throughout your life.
 Right now, at this very moment, your bones are quietly remaking themselves.